jjlong150/ExcelToGraphviz/docs/info/README.md

 ::: warning

-At this time there are no sanctioned clones of these repositories.
-Cloned copies, however, have been found on the internet.
-If you obtained your copy of the Relationship Visualizer from someplace other than these sites you may be running an out-of-date version, or a potentially security-compromised version.
+At this time, there are no author-sanctioned clones of these repositories.
+However, cloned copies have been found on the internet.
+If you obtained your copy of the Relationship Visualizer from somewhere other than the sites these buttons link to, you may be running an out-of-date or potentially security-compromised version.

 :::